Apply for tree removal or pruning private property

 - When pruning a branch from your tree which extends over the roof of a residence.
 Clearance pruning back to the gutter line of the residence is permissible.

 In storm and emergency situations please call the SES on their 24 hr helpline on 13 25 00 to report any storm damage related to trees.

 What vegetation may be removed without consent on PRIVATE property?

-Providing the tree has not been identified as of heritage significance, you may remove or prune these species without applying for consent from the council.
+Providing the tree has not been identified as of heritage significance, you may remove or prune any of trees listed in the link below without applying for consent from the council.

 View list of species that can be removed without consent